 Father Gregory Cognetti (who fell asleep in the Lord April 14 – Holy Tuesday – 1998) led Italy to the Deanery of the Moscow Patriarchate in times of great difficulty for our faithful.
 The texts that follow (first appeared in the U.S.) is testimony of his integrity and commitment of faith in the revival of Orthodoxy in Italy.

-I am a professor of biology fifty faculty at the University of Palermo (Italy), but above all an Orthodox priest.
+I am a professor of biology, and faculty member at the University of Palermo (Italy), but above all an Orthodox priest.

 I was born and raised in a Roman Catholic family, devout and traditional.
 In the past, many members of my family were priests, nuns, and even bishops.
 My godfather was a cardinal!
 I was educated in a school held by the Jesuits.
 Among other things, I studied Latin (8 years), Greek (5 years) and philosophy (3 years), and the age of 17 I had a good knowledge of Roman dogma, and especially Thomas Aquinas.
 I chose the university chemistry department, and got his degree when I became an atheist I could not reconcile my scientific knowledge with that approach to God that I had been taught as the only existing, and the only true.